Last Updated on May 2, 2023

 Yadkin Valley Wineries

 You might not know this area for wine but visits to Yadkin Valley Wineries rank high among the best things to do in North Wilkesboro’s surroundings.
-Here are a couple of our favorite wineries nearby.
+Here are a couple of our favorite NC wineries nearby.

 - Piccione Vineyards (Ronda, 25 Minutes Away)